sreedevi-langoju/12weekawsworkshopchallenge/week5/DatabaseMigration/Labs/EC2MariaDB_RDSMySQL_Migration.md

 10. Note down the IPv4 Public IP address.

-SSH into the EC2 instance.
+11. SSH into the EC2 instance with public IP address of EC2 instance and key pair .pem file downloaded before.Follow these steps

-Install the MariaDB server on the EC2 instance.
+12. Install the MariaDB server on the EC2 instance.

 ## Step 2:Create an AWS RDS - MySQL Instance (Destination Database):